Bonfire: Alpine and Central Europe

 Bonfire traditions of early spring, lit on the Sunday following Ash Wednesday (Funkensonntag, otherwise called Quadragesima Sunday), are widespread throughout the Alemannic German speaking regions of Europe and in parts of France.
 The burning of "winter in effigy" at the Sechseläuten in Zürich (introduced in 1902) is inspired by this Alemannic tradition.
 In Austria, the custom of the "Osterfeuer" or Easter fires is widespread, but also regulated in some cities, districts and countries to hold down the resulting annual peak of PM10-dust emission.
 There are also "Sonnwendfeuer" (solstice fires) ignited on the evening of 21 June.

 Since 1988 "Feuer in den Alpen" (fires in the Alps) have been lit on a day in August on mountains so they can be seen from afar as an appeal for sustainable development of mountain regions.

-In the Czech Republic, the festival called "Burning the Witches" (also Philip and Jacob Night, Walpurgis Night, or Beltane) takes place on the night between 30 April and 1 May.
+In the Czech Republic the festival called "Burning the Witches" (also Philip and Jacob Night, Walpurgis Night, or Beltane) takes place on the night between 30 April and 1 May.
 This is a very old and still observed folk custom and special holiday.
 On that night, people gather together, light bonfires, and celebrate the coming of spring.
 In many places people erect maypoles.

 The night between 30 April and 1 May was considered magical.
 The festival was probably originally celebrated when the moon was full closest to the day exactly between the spring equinox and summer solstice.
 People believed that on this night witches fly to their Sabbath, and indeed this is one of the biggest pagan holidays.
 People also believed, for example, in the opening of various caves treasures were hidden.
 The main purpose of this old folk custom was probably a celebration of fertility.

 To protect themselves against witches, people lit bonfires in high places, calling these fires "Burning the Witches".
-Some people took to jumping over the fire in order to ensure youth and fertility.
+Some people took to jumping over the fire to ensure youth and fertility.
 The ash from these fires supposedly had a special power to raise crops, and people also walked their cattle through the ashes to ensure fertility.

 Australia

-In Australia, bonfires are rarely allowed in the warmer months due to fire danger.
+In Australia bonfires are rarely allowed in the warmer months due to fire danger.
 Legislation about bonfires varies between states, metropolitan and rural regions, local government areas, and property types.
-For example, in urban areas of Canberra bonfires may be lit around the Queen's Official Birthday if local fire authorities are notified; however, they are banned the rest of the year.
+For example, in urban areas of Canberra bonfires may be lit around the King's Official Birthday if local fire authorities are notified; however, they are banned the rest of the year.
 Smaller fires such as campfires and outdoor barbecues are usually permitted outside of fire restriction periods.
 In the state of Queensland, the rural town of Killarney hosts an annual Bonfire night for the greater community; proceeds support the town's aged care facilities.